Jane Munch: Psychiatrist for Heroes

 A smile broke on Captain Cold’s face as he said what everyone in the room was already thinking.
 “Oh, yes.
 It can.
 You are so fucked.”

-With furious speed and power, Mr. Invincible zoomed through the air and lifted Dr. Forkian off his crooked feet with a hard right swing, booming like thunder.
-Smashing against the far window, Dr. Forkian slid to the floor like a rag doll, his bulbous head sinking, unconscious.
+With furious speed and power, Mr. Invincible zoomed through the air and lifted Dr. Forkian off his crooked feet with a thunderous right swing.
+Dr. Forkian smashed against the far window and slid to the floor like a rag doll, his bulbous head sinking, unconscious.

-Mr. Invincible, Captain Cold, Quick Boy, Jane, and the young lab technician stood among the shattered glass, pill packages, and toppled boxes.
+After the authorities arrived and took Dr. Forkian away in specially made hand-cuffs, Mr. Invincible, Captain Cold, Quick Boy, Dr. Munch, Steve, and the young lab technician stood among the shattered glass, pill packages, and toppled boxes.

-“I think you both made some real breakthroughs today,” said Jane.
+“I think you both made some real breakthroughs today,” said Dr. Munch.

 “Well, that’s just fine and well for you guys,” said Quick Boy.
 “But what about me?
 I’m still the fastest shooter in the west.”